Trains in Germany

 To find the best prices on tickets from Lille to Paris, it's always better to book online in advance.
 Ticket prices also vary from day to day and throughout the day, so being flexible about travel dates and times can save money.
 Typically, peak periods are more expensive than other times.

-When departing from Lille, you have various train station options to start your journey from including Lille Flandres, Lille, Gare de Lille-Europe and Gare de Lille Flandres.
-When arriving in Paris, you can end your trip in train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+There are a few train stations in Lille to start your journey from including Lille Flandres, Lille, Gare de Lille-Europe and Gare de Lille Flandres.
+In Paris you have a few train station options to choose from for your arrival including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.

 Here are some other resources that might have the information you need